Exploring the Tibet Museum: Art, History & Hands-On Fun

 Immersive Experiences for Visitors

 Since its opening in 1999, the museum has expanded its exhibitions.
 Traditional linear storytelling has given way to themed and immersive displays.
-For the 60th-anniversary celebration, the museum hosted “Auspicious Beginnings: Joint Exhibition of Artefacts from the Palace Museum and Xiang”, a collaboration with the Palace Museum in Beijing.
+For its 60th anniversary celebration, the museum hosted “Auspicious Beginnings: Joint Exhibition of Artefacts from the Palace Museum and Xiang”, a collaboration with the Palace Museum in Beijing.
 This was the first time Palace Museum artefacts were displayed in Xizang.
 The exhibition featured 95 sets, totalling 114 precious items from four institutions, including the Tibet Museum, the Potala Palace, and Norbulingka.

 the Tibet Museum